stockmq/stockmq-quik/README.md

-# LuaOverMQ
+# StockMQ

-LuaOverMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with trading terminals.
+StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with trading terminals.

 On AMD Ryzen 5600x it performs 10000 RPS in average.